GrHalbgott/index-calculator/README.md

 ```

-### Cleaning up
+## Cleaning up

-If finished with multiple analyses, you can empty ./results/  and delete temporary used files from ./data/.
-To do this, call:
+If finished with multiple analyses, you can empty ./results/  and delete temporary used files from ./data/. <br/>
+**Make sure to save any results you want to keep to another location!** <br/>
+To do a cleanup, call:
 ```
 $ python src/cleanup.py
 ```
-**Make sure to save any results you want to keep to another location!**

 ---